ramuit44/galactusCrockeryShoppingCart/README.md

 ## Libraries used
 * Angular Js - MV* framework for this SPA for building the custom directives(components), controllers and services.
+              * Ruby by default  comes for linux and Mac OS X environments.
               * Angular UI.Router Module - Used for changing app views based on state of the application.
 Used for nested views.
 * Bower - package manager for the solution , resolving any required library dependencies.
 * Grunt - Task runner tool for building the project and running app on static server and tests on Karma.